-(i) in the payment of principal of, or any premium, interest or additional amounts on, any securities of that series or

-(ii) in respect of a covenant or provision in the Indenture that may not be modified without the consent of the holders of each outstanding security that would be affected by the modification.
+(i) in the payment of principal of, or any premium, interest or additional amounts on, any securities of that series or each outstanding security that would be affected by the modification.
 (Section 6.06)

 The Indenture provides that the Trustee may withhold notice of any default to the securityholders (except for default in the payment of principal or any premium, interest or additional amounts) if it considers it in the interests of the securityholders to do so.
 (Section 6.07)